Cambuslang F.C.

-Cambuslang Football Club was a Scottish football club, based in the Cambuslang area (Greater Glasgow).
+Cambuslang Football Club was a Scottish football club, based in the Cambuslang area of Lanarkshire (in modern Greater Glasgow).
 Cambuslang was one of the founding members of the Scottish Football League, but left the league after just two seasons.

 History

 The club was founded in 1874.
 The new football club was named Excelsior with a pitch being laid out in Cambuslang Public Park, known locally as Bogshole Park.

 The new club were challenged by the lads from the village of Halfway to play for the right to call themselves Cambuslang, so the Excelsior team went to Halfway and in their first match at Clyde Street Park won by the scoreline of 6–0; from then on the Excelsior name was scratched and Cambuslang Football and Athletic Club were formed.

 In 1879 at a meeting at the Cross Hotel in Hamilton the secretary of Cambuslang was joined by those of Airdrie, Airdriehill, Drumpellier, Hamilton Academical, Glengowan, Clydebank, Uddingston, West Benhar, Benhar and Stonelaw where it was agreed that each club would pay 10 shillings (50p) towards a county cup and the new district would be known as the Lanarkshire County Football Association.
 Cambuslang won Lanarkshire Cup in 1883–84 and 1884–85, the latter by beating Benhar 5–3 in a replay in front of 2,500 at Hamilton.
 The club was also runner -up four times before falling out with the Lanarkshire Football Association and joining the Glasgow Football Association for the 1887–88 season; the club officially left the Lanarkshire Association, while Mr Park a club board member, also stepped down as the association president, in March 1887, and an attempt to bring the club back into the Lanarkshire fold before the new season foundered.
 For the new season the club also moved to a new ground, Whitefield Park, opening with a match against Dumbarton Athletic in August.